The Port Hope Project is taking place 100 kilometres east of Toronto, Ontario, in a vibrant, populated urban community and an agricultural rural area.

-Port Hope is a vibrant, active community, well known for its award-winning heritage downtown core and friendly, small-town character.
-It’s also a healthy community where residents live, work and play – and families raise their children – just like anywhere else.
+Picturesque Port Hope is a vibrant, active community, well known for its award-winning heritage downtown and friendly, small-town character.
+It’s also a healthy community where people live, work and play – and families raise their children – just like anywhere else.

 “Residents of Port Hope are just as likely to live safe and healthy lives as people in any other communities in Ontario or Canada.
 No adverse health effects have occured or are likely to occur as a result of the operations of the nuclear industry in the town.

 The estimated intakes of uranium in Port Hope are from 0.6 to 3.2 ug/day.
 These values are comparable to the Ontario average and are only about 1/10 of the tolerable daily intake value recommended by the World Health Organization, whose established limits are considerably more restrictive than those of other organizations.

 Risk assessments conducted in Port Hope indicate that elevated uranium concentrations in some of the region’s soils pose no risk to Port Hope residents’ health.”